1997-2001 Honda CR250 – Radiator Service & Repair

 Radiator Fin Correction

-3. I’m going to correct a few of the bad spots, but beyond that, it’s not worth it.
-Plus, the more you correct the fins, the more chance of causing more damage.
+3. I will correct a few of the bad spots, but beyond that, it’s not worth it.
+Plus, the more you correct the fins, the more likely they are to cause more damage.

 4. When correcting the fins, push from the other side with a wire instead of trying to pry them out from the front.